-Much praise is deserved by the bureau of investigation of the department of justice which is headed by Hooyer.
-It is one Washington bureau which has functioned well while organized violent crime has by no smeans been stamped out in the United States. it would undoubtedly be much more dangerous if it had not been for the activities of the to shoot their men in several cases.
-Some shicken hearted people days criticized them for I. But the fact is that criminals like Karpis are no better than the consideration.
+Much praise is deserved by the bureau of vestigation of the department of justice which is headed by Hoover.
+It is one Washington bureau which has functioned well-while organized violent crime has by no means been stamped out in the United States, it would undoubtedly be much more danger-pus if it had not been for the activities of the G-men.
+These officers have felt compelled to shoot their men in several cases.
+Some shicken-hearted people thave criticized them for it.
+But the fact is that criminals like Karpis are no better than the recasts of the jungle and deserve no more consideration.

-The record of Karpis career shows that more than once he was paroled soon after their sentenced to prison, even when the authorities knew that he was an extremely dangerous man Several recent major crimes erous man.
-Several recent major crimes committed by paroled convicts.
-This ives us something to think about on the sub-
+the record of Karpis career shows that more than once he was sparoled soon after being sentenced to prison, even when the authorities knew that he was an extremely dangarous man Several recent major crimes pure committed by paroled convicts.
+This gives us something to think about on the subject of the parole system.